-Content Sharing and Social Networking Buttons
+Content Sharing and Social Networking Buttons : How do users distribute what they like?

 As a regular Internet user I’ve noticed a significant increase in the presence of social networking buttons on websites.
 The belief appears to be that users will rejoice in your content so much they will want to share it with their friends, family members, or colleagues.
 Buttons, like Facebook Share and Like, Tweet, Pin, and g+, theoretically provide users with quick and seamless ways to share content at the click of a button.
 They also arguably help with search engine optimization, driving traffic from social media sites to your website.